-Moving forward, Lees-McRae will have access to a variety of free tools and technical assistance from the League to become even more bicycle-friendly.
+As Lees-McRae continues to improve its campus accessibility by bike, it will have access to a variety of free tools, a library of resources, and technical assistance from the League to become even more welcoming to people who bike.

 To apply or learn more about the free BFU program, visit the League online at www.bikeleague.org/university.